LAC-Japan/IDA_Plugin_AntiDebugSeeker/README.md

 - Extraction of Windows API that are potentially being used for anti-debugging by the malware
   (All subsequent API represent the Windows API)
-- In addition to API, extraction of anti-debugging techniques based on key phrases that serve as triggers, as some anti-debugging methods cannot be comprehensively identified by API calls alone.
+- Extraction of anti-debugging techniques based on key phrases that serve as triggers, as some anti-debugging methods cannot be comprehensively identified by API calls alone.

 Additionally, the file that defines the detection rules is designed to easily add keywords you want to detect.
 This allows analysts to easily add new detection rules or make changes.